layilin/SP23-33852/_texts/sc-page156.md

 - Project enormous; of impurpled hue
 - Its frequent clusters glow.
 And there, if thou [565]
 - Would'st make the sand yield salutary food,
-- Let Indian millet rear its corny reed,
+- Let Indian millet[^f156n1] rear its corny reed,
-- Like arm'd battalions in array of war.[^f156n1]
+- Like arm'd battalions in array of war.
 - But, round the upland huts, bananas plant;
 - A wholesome nutriment bananas yield, [570]
 - And sun-burnt labour loves its breezy shade.
-- Their graceful screen let kindred plantanes join,
+- Their graceful screen let kindred plantanes join,[^f156n2]
-- And with their broad vans[^f156n2] shiver in the breeze;[^f156n3]
+- And with their broad vans[^f156n3] shiver in the breeze;
 - So flames design'd, or by imprudence caught,
 - Shall spread no ruin to the neighbouring roof.
 [575]